pottendo/pottendo-Pi1541/uC-1541/README.md

 ## Status
 This is a PoC to get Pi1541 running on smaller uControllers.
-The ESP32 CPU + I/O proved to be *too slow* to meet the real-time requirements for Pi1541 - therefore won't work.
+The ESP32 CPU + I/O and Pico 2 proved to be *too slow* to meet the real-time requirements for Pi1541 - therefore won't work.
-The code can be used as a further porting base to more powerful uControllers - similar to Pico2.
+The code can be used as a further porting base to more powerful uControllers.

 The code is planned to remain compatible to all versions supported by Pi1541.

-Note that Pico2 is substantially overclocked (250Mhz) - use at your own risk!
+Note that Pico2 is substantially overclocked (250Mhz) and still not meeting the requirements - use at your own risk!

 ## TODO:
 - activate UI: buttons & LCD display